metametadata/carry/docs/user-guide.md

 ```

 * Dynamic nature of ClojureScript allows us to use keywords (`:_history`, `:_found-friends`, `:_model`, `:_new_token`) instead
-of creating objects of correct type
-when we know that their type doesn't really matter in the test case.
+of creating objects of correct type when we know that their type doesn't really matter in the test case.
 It makes tests more focused and readable.
+This technique is similar to [using metaconstants in Midje](https://github.com/marick/Midje/wiki/Metaconstants).

 **`2. (reconcile model action)`**